 - Stockton beach drive and Stockton sand dunes adventure

-Next up is the Mount Tomaree mini hike and lookout…
+3. Next up is the Mount Tomaree hike and lookout…

-En route to the beach (Anna Bay bound) now you will NEED to pick up a permit to grant yourself permission to drive on the beach.
-It’s only $10 for a 3 day pass and that money goes to the maintenance of the dunes.
+En route to the beach (Anna Bay bound) now you will need to pick up a permit for permission to drive on the beach.
+It’s $33 for a 3 day pass and that money goes to the maintenance of the dunes.

 You also need to stop off at a petrol station and partially deflate your tyres in preparation for sand driving.